-- 1. Online access to textbook and Mastering Physics.
-The textbook is "College Physics.
-Explore and Apply" 2nd edition, by Etkina, Planinsic and Van Heuvelen.
-The publisher, Pearson, has arranged a bundle of online access to the text at a cost of \$119, for the two-semester sequence, PHY 121 and 122.
+- 1. Online access to textbook and Mastering Physics (MP).
+You gain access to this via Blackboard, through the tab, "Our Mastering Physics."
 Instructions to register for Mastering Physics and the online edition of the texts are in the Documents section of the course page in Blackboard.
-This also gives you access to another popular text, "College Physics, a Strategic Approach", 4th edition, by Knight, Jones, and Field, with associated tutorials, videos, practice problems, etc. We will be using this as a supplementary text. - 2.
+Do not try to register through the Pearson website, or www.masteringphysics.com.
+Go through Blackboard, both to register at the start of the semester, and to do each homework assignment.
+The publisher, Pearson, has arranged a bundle of online access to MP and two texts at a cost of \$119, for the two-semester sequence, PHY 121 and 122.
+The main text is "College Physics: Explore and Apply" 2nd edition, by Etkina, Planinsic and Van Heuvelen.
+Our bundle also gives you access to another popular text, "College Physics, a Strategic Approach", 4th edition, by Knight, Jones, and Field, with associated tutorials, videos, practice problems, etc. We will be using this as a supplementary text. - 2.
 You will need a calculator, which you should bring to class and the lab, and especially to exams.
-It should be able to do scientific notation (e.g., 6.02×1023), trig functions, logarithms and exponentials.
+It should be able to do scientific notation (e.g., 6.02×10), trig functions, logarithms and exponentials.
 Programming functions are not necessary, and indeed, you will be required to clear all memory at the start of each exam.
 Obviously, the calculator app on a smartphone is not acceptable during an exam.
 The Sharp EL-531, available for \$13.99 at the campus bookstore, is ideal.
 You should be familiar with its use. - 3.
 "Clicker."
 You can get a Turning Technologies response pad, or use their ResponseWare app on a smartphone.
 The response pad is sold in the bookstore for \$41, with a one year license, or you may be able to buy one used.
 In any event, you must have a TT license code, and you have to register your clicker for this course via Blackboard.
 Please do so before the first class meeting. - 4.
 Access to stonybrook.edu email and Blackboard.
 Make sure that you frequently check the email that you have linked to your Blackboard account.
 Important announcements will be sent to you via the mail link in Blackboard.
 See the "Electronic Communications" section of this syllabus below.